12-VidE/annotate-audio/README.md

 ### Options

 **They can be tweaked more easly using the modal.**
 Only `source` is required, the others are all facoltative.
+The order is not important but it need to have the options before the comments.

 | Layout | Name       | Default     | Values              | Description                                                                                               |
 | ------ | ---------- | ----------- | ------------------- | --------------------------------------------------------------------------------------------------------- |